 Drawing Out Rather Than Imposing Ideas

 Motivational Interviewing allows the addiction therapist to draw out ideas from the individual, rather than imposing their own opinions.
 It is based on the belief that the motivation, or desire, to change comes from the person with the addiction, not from the therapist.
 No matter how much the therapist might want the person to change their behavior, it will only happen if that individual wants and allows for change.
-It is the therapist's responsibility to "draw out" each person's motivations and skills for change, not order the client on what to do.
+It is the therapists' responsibility to "draw out" each person's motivations and skills, not order the client on what to do.

 Individuality vs. Authority

-Unlike other treatment models that emphasize the doctor or the therapist as an authority figure, Motivational Interviewing identifies that the true power for making change rests within the person with the addiction.
+Unlike other treatment models that emphasize the doctor or therapist as an authority figure, Motivational Interviewing assesses that the true power in making change rests within the person with the addiction.
 It is up to the individual to follow through on creating change.
-This is empowering to the individual, and gives them accountability for their actions.
+This can be empowering to the individual, and provides accountability for their actions.

 How Change Happens in Motivational Interviewing

-Four guiding principles form the basis of the Motivational Interviewing.
-Although each person's process of overcoming addiction will be different, the therapist will hold true to these principles throughout everyone’s process.
+Four guiding principles form the basis of Motivational Interviewing.
+Although each person's process of overcoming addiction will be different, the therapist will hold true to these principles for all.
 These principles are vital to establishing trust within the therapeutic relationship.

 Empathy and Acceptance

 Instead of judging the person with the addiction, our Florida addiction therapists emphasize with the situation from the client's point of view.
-Empathy does not mean that the therapist constantly agrees with the person, but that they understand and that the individual's behavior makes sense to them.
+They understand that the individual's behavior makes sense to them.

 Clients Come to their Own Conclusions

 Motivational Interviewing helps people make up their minds about how to move forward through the stages of change.
 Goals and actions can be created in this trusting, collaborative atmosphere without pressure.
-Furthermore, each will be based on the individual's own needs, wishes, goals, values, and strengths.
+Furthermore, each session is based on the individual's own needs, wishes, goals, values, and strengths.

 Developing a New Understanding